 SUMMARY: tips of poker tells, along with plenty of hand illustrations and charts

 Even though Kill Everyone has a section for cash games, this isn’t the main purpose of this book.
 You can find better options for that.

 That being said, it’s a great read for tournament players and should be considered as a book for them.

 One thing worth mentioning is the chapter on poker tells.
 It includes advice on how to counter better players, which is very useful to understand.

-In the new version of this book, you will find Bertrand “Elky” Grospellier comments on every chapter where he shares his thoughts and strategies, giving you valuable insights from the PRO.
+In the new version of this book, you’ll find Bertrand “Elky” Grospellier comments on every chapter where he shares his thoughts and strategies, giving you valuable insights.